ArturoDent/jump-and-select/README.md

 * `jump-and-select.abortMultiMode` &nbsp; : &nbsp; Abort or leave `multiMode` - to return to regular text entry.
 No default keybinding.
 Appears in the Command Palette (or Keyboard Shortcuts) as `Jump-Select: Abort MultiMode` when `multimode` is active.

 When you trigger one of these commands, you will not see the next character you type - instead that character will trigger a search for that character.
 A space is considered a character (but oddly tabs are not?), as well as the regular expression characters `^` and `$`.

+* `jump-and-select.byFunction` &nbsp; : &nbsp; Move the cursor to the previous, parent, current  or next function top or bottom and optionally select that entrei function.
+See **[Function Traversal](jumpFunctions.md)** for more.

 -------